Do you make resolutions based on emotions, and then you are unable to back them up with willpower and determination?

 Sometimes, a sudden desire arises in us to do something, change our behavior, or achieve a certain goal.
 This desire arises in response to certain situations or events, and is not something we thought about deliberately.

-Sometimes, we might even start enthusiastically working on those.
+We might even start enthusiastically working on those desires.
 However, the problem is that after a while, the emotions calm down, and we quit what we have started.
-Why might lose our desire and enthusiasm, or we might discover that we lack enough inner power and strength to continue.
+We might lose our desire and enthusiasm, or discover that we lack enough inner power and strength to continue.

 We often make resolutions and promises, and then try to change our behavior accordingly.
-We might begin to study, look for a job or seek a life partner.
-We might start acting according to our resolutions, but this goes on only for a short while.
+We might begin to study, look for a job, or seek a life partner.
+Sometimes, we might start acting according to our resolutions, but this goes on only for a short while.

 We start with much noise, but end in silence.
 We make resolutions enthusiastically and optimistically, but then we lose our enthusiasm and stop doing what we promised ourselves to do.